transentis/sim-covid-19/README.md

 This repository contains a simulation of the COVID-19 pandemic based on the SIR model.
 The simulation is currently roughly calibrated to the situation in Germany and illustrates some scenarios regarding social distancing, with the objective of keeping the strain on the health care system at a tolerable level.

-You can play with the simulation and the scenarios using Jupyter notebooks, the simulation itself is built using System Dynamics as implemented in the BPTK-Py simulation framework.
+You can play with the simulation and the scenarios using Jupyter notebooks, the simulation itself is built using System Dynamics as implemented in the [BPTK-Py](http://bptk.transentis-labs.com) simulation framework.

 The simulation includes a dashboard that can be run interactively in Jupyter or as a standalone application using [Voila](https://voila.readthedocs.io).
-You can see the display in action on [covid-sim.com](https://covid-sim.com)
+You can see the dashboard in action on [covid-sim.com](https://covid-sim.com)

-You can read more about BPTK-Py in the [BPTK-Py online documentation](http://bptk.transentis-labs.com).

 ## Repository Contents